mfocko/kb/blog/aoc-2022/02-week-2.md

 :::note

-Skilled Rustaceans might notice that this implemention is rather flaky and can break in multiple places at once.
+Skilled Rustaceans might notice that this implementation is rather flaky and can break in multiple places at once.
 I'll get back to it…

 :::